nelsonwellswku/twitter-at-home/README.md

 ### docker

-The default way to run the app relies on [Docker](https://www.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/) to easily stand up a Redis database.
+The default way to run the app relies on [Docker](https://www.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/) to easily stand up a Redis database and a Zipkin instance for OpenTelemetry data.

 ### Running the app